Laravel Passport

 1use Illuminate\Support\Facades\Http;23$response = Http::asForm()->post('http://passport-app.test/oauth/token', [4 'grant_type' => 'password',5 'client_id' => 'client-id',6 'client_secret' => 'client-secret',8 'password' => 'my-password',9 'scope' => '*',10]);

-Customizing The User Provider
+Customizing the User Provider

 If your application uses more than one authentication user provider, you may specify which user provider the password grant client uses by providing a --provider